JetBrains/teamcity-documentation/topics/build-agent.md

 * an agent plugin is [added](installing-additional-plugins.md) or [updated](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html#PluginsPackaging-AgentUpgradeonUpdatingPlugins) on the server
 * [a new tool is installed](installing-agent-tools.md)

-Upon receiving updated files from the server, an agent can schedule a restart.
-The internal agent logic ensures this happens only when necessary, aiming to maintain agent availability and prevent unnecessary restarts.
-For example, the agent remains operational following the download of a new tool version.
-However, a restart is required when the TeamCity server assigns a build dependent on this tool to the agent.

-For a build agent to execute a restart, a user under whose account this agent runs must possess [sufficient poermissions](system-requirements.md#Common+Requirements).
+Note that updating agent plugins and receiving new files following the server upgrade may trigger an agent restart for the changes to take effect.
+If agents run under user accounts with [sufficient permissions](system-requirements.md#Common+Requirements), all restarts happen automatically and do not require your input.

 ## Agent Upgrade
 {product="tcc"}

 Both JetBrains-hosted and self-hosted agents upgrade automatically when the server is upgraded.
-Note that receiving new files from the server can require an agent restart for the changes to take effect.
-This happens automatically and does not require your interaction, however a user under whose account this agent runs must possess [sufficient poermissions](system-requirements.md#Common+Requirements).
+Note that updating agent plugins and receiving new files following the server upgrade may trigger an agent restart for the changes to take effect.
+If your self-hosted agents run under user accounts with [sufficient permissions](system-requirements.md#Common+Requirements), all restarts happen automatically and do not require your input.

 ## Agent Priority
 {product="tcc"}